Soviet repressions of Polish citizens (1939–1946): Mass deportations to the East

 Approximately 100,000 Polish citizens were arrested during the two years of Soviet occupation.
 The prisons soon got severely overcrowded, with all detainees accused of anti-Soviet activities.
 The NKVD had to open dozens of ad-hoc prison sites in almost all towns of the region.
 The wave of arrests and mock convictions contributed to the forced resettlement of large categories of people ("kulaks", Polish civil servants, forest workers, university professors, "osadniks") to the Gulag labour camps and exile settlements in remote areas of the Soviet Union.
 Altogether the Soviets sent roughly a million people from Poland to Siberia.
 According to Norman Davies, almost half had died by the time the Sikorski-Mayski Agreement had been signed in 1941.
-Around 55% of the deportees to Siberia and Soviet Central Asia were Polish women.
+Around 55% of the deportees to Siberia and Soviet Central Asia were Polish women, for whom sexual violence (rape, forced prostitution) was part of the experience of Soviet penal institutions, compounded by the traditional taboos of Polish society that prevented women from discussing their plight "while preserving their dignity".

 In 1940 and the first half of 1941, the Soviets deported a total of more than 1,200,000 Poles in four waves of mass deportations from the Soviet-occupied Polish territories.
 The first major operation took place on February 10, 1940, with more than 220,000 people sent primarily to far north and east Russia, including Siberia and Khabarovsk Krai.
 The second wave of 13 April 1940, consisted of 320,000 people sent primarily to Kazakhstan.
 The third wave of June–July 1940 totaled more than 240,000.
 The fourth and final wave occurred in June 1941, deporting 300,000.

 According to the Soviet law, all residents of the annexed area, dubbed by the Soviets as citizens of former Poland, automatically acquired Soviet citizenship.
 But, actual conferral of citizenship required individual consent and residents were strongly pressured for such consent.
 Those refugees who opted out were threatened with repatriation to German-controlled territories of Poland.

 The Poles and the Soviets re-established diplomatic relations in 1941, following the Sikorski-Mayski Agreement; but the Soviets broke them off again in 1943 after the Polish government demanded an independent examination of the recently discovered Katyn burial pits.
 The Soviets lobbied the Western Allies to recognize the pro-Soviet Polish puppet government of Wanda Wasilewska in Moscow.

 Deportations, though, continued in June 1944, around 40,000 soldiers and Polish Underground State officials who refused to join the Soviet-controlled Army were relocated to the most remote areas of the USSR.
 The following year, between 40,000 and 50,000 people - mostly from Upper Silesia - were deported to forced labor camps.